andrewc272/capstoneProject/README.md

 Each preset keeps replies short, injects 18‑23 year old slang, and can be multiplied by the host (1‑6 unique bot instances).
 Presets live in `bot_profiles.py`, so feel free to tweak prompts or add new entries.

+### Running with Docker (macOS & Windows)

+Use the helper script to launch the stack whether you are on macOS or Windows:

+1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) and make sure it is running.
+2. Open a terminal (macOS) or PowerShell (Windows) at the repo root and run:
+   - macOS/Linux: `./scripts/dev.sh up`
+   - Windows PowerShell: `bash scripts/dev.sh up` (requires Git Bash or WSL) or run the commands inside WSL.
+3. The script will:
+   - Generate `.env` with a random `SECRET_KEY` if it does not exist.
+   - Build the Flask image.
+   - Launch the stack defined in `docker-compose.yml` (Flask at `http://localhost:5000` by default).
+4. When you are finished, run `./scripts/dev.sh down` (or `bash scripts/dev.sh down` on Windows) to stop everything.
+Add `-d` to run detached (`./scripts/dev.sh up -d`) and use `./scripts/dev.sh logs flask-app` to follow logs.
+5. If Windows reports permissions errors running the script, execute the commands inside WSL (`wsl` → `cd /mnt/c/Users/.../capstone` → `./scripts/dev.sh up`).

+**Enabling the OpenAI cloud bots:** add both `OPENAI_API_KEY=...` and `CAPSTONE_ENABLE_CLOUD_BOTS=1` to `.env` before running `./scripts/dev.sh up`.
+Those settings start the `bot1`/`bot2` containers (disabled by default so the stack still works without API access).

+**Custom host port:** macOS Control Center already listens on port 5000.
+If you hit the “address already in use” error, set `CAPSTONE_HOST_PORT=5050` (or any free port) in `.env` and rerun `./scripts/dev.sh up`.
+Docker will map that host port to the container’s 5000.

+**Using local AI bots with Docker (macOS/Windows):**

+1. On the host OS (not in Docker) run `python scripts/setup_local_agents.py`.
+On Windows, run this in PowerShell or WSL using the Python that has network access.
+2. Ensure Ollama is running on the host (`ollama serve`).
+Keep `OLLAMA_URL=http://host.docker.internal:11434` in `.env` so the containerized Flask app can reach the host’s Ollama endpoint.
+3. Start the stack with `./scripts/dev.sh up` (or `bash scripts/dev.sh up` on Windows) and open the UI in a browser.
+4. In the lobby, switch to **Local AI agents**.
+The Flask container will spawn `Bot/local_agent.py` processes that talk to the host’s Ollama server via `host.docker.internal`.

+If you prefer to run everything directly on your OS instead of Docker (useful for debugging), you can still follow `setup.sh` → `source .venv/bin/activate` → `flask run` and then follow the local agent instructions below.

 ### Running local agents

 1. Run `python scripts/setup_local_agents.py`.
 This helper tries to install Ollama (winget on Windows, the official install script on macOS/Linux) and automatically pulls every model referenced by the presets.
 If you already have Ollama, it just refreshes the required models.